teachthenet/pycraft/lesson_3.md

 Open up script.py in a code editor.
 Delete everything in it, we'll be starting from scratch!

 ```
+import time
 import mcpi.minecraft as minecraft

-#NOTE - replace "seanybob" below with your name
 mc = minecraft.Minecraft.create(address="127.0.0.1", name="seanybob")

-import time
 ```
-The first 4 lines are the same as they were in the previous lesson.
+The first 3 lines are the same as they were in the previous lesson.
 Be sure to replace "seanybob" with your name!

 ```
 water_block = 9